-Clinical Pharmacology: Although the exact mode of action of -tretinoin is unknown, current evidence suggests that topical tretinoin decreases cohesiveness of follicular epithelial cells with decreased microcomedo formation.
-Additionally, tretinoin stimulates mitotic activity and increased furnover of follicular epithelial cells causing contrains of the progredance. extrusion of the comedones.
+Clinical Pharmacology: Although the exact mode of action of tertinoin is unknown, current evidence suggests that topical tretinoin tertinoin is unknown, current evidence suggests that topical tretinoin decreases cohesiveness of follicular epithelial cells with decreased microcomedo formation.
+Additionally, tretinoin stimulates mitotic activity and increased turnover of follicular epithelial cells causing extrusion of the comedones.

-Indications and Usage: Tretinoin cream is indicated for topical application in the treatment of acne vulgaris.
+Indications and Usage: Tretinoin cream is indicated for topical application in the treatment of acre vulgaris.
 The safety and efficacy of the long-term use of this product in the treatment of other disorders have not been established.

-Contraindications: Use of the product should be discontinued if hypersensitivity to any of the ingredients is noted.
+Contraindications: Use of the product should be discontinued if hypersensitivity to any of the ingredients is noted